 When the Scheme has finished looking at your complaint you will usually have review rights if you are not satisfied with the outcome.
 A request for review can only be lodged after a complaint process has been finished and must be done within 28 days of receiving our decision letter.
 Your request must state the reasons why you are asking us to reconsider the decision.

 You can ask the Aged Care Commissioner to examine our process for handling your complaint or examine our decision.

 If your complaint relates to a Commonwealth HACC service the Commissioner may not review it.

 Refer to the review rights post for more information.

 What is the Aged Care Commissioner’s role?

 Complainants and service providers can seek an independent review of the Scheme’s decisions and complaints processes through the Aged Care Commissioner (the Commissioner).
-The Commissioner can make recommendations to the Scheme based on these examinations.

 If you are not satisfied with the Scheme’s decision, you can ask the Commissioner to review it.
 Your request must be made within 28 days of receiving the Scheme’s decision letter and you must state the reasons why you are seeking a review.